MediaGrubber/pop-power/index.md

 This site is devoted to 2 things:

-1. Examining how the term/concept "power" circulates in popular discourse (semi-substantive stuff! woo!)
+1. Examining how the term/concept "power" circulates in popular discourse (semi-substantive stuff!)
-2. Curating playfully satirical sendups of academia (self-flagellation! woo!)
+2. Curating playfully satirical sendups of academia (self-flagellation!)

 **HERE'S AN EXAMPLE OF THE SECOND THING**